Nick Patrick (referee): World Wrestling Federation/Entertainment (2001–2008)

 When WCW was bought by the WWF, he was one of three WCW referees who had their contracts purchased, along with Charles Robinson and Billy Silverman.
-He became a referee for The Alliance of WCW/Extreme Championship Wrestling (ECW) wrestlers trying to take over the WWF.
+He became a referee for The Alliance of WCW and Extreme Championship Wrestling (ECW) wrestlers trying to take over the WWF.
 He even had a match against Earl Hebner at the WWF Invasion pay-per-view on July 22, 2001, in Cleveland, Ohio.
 Patrick lost to Hebner and Mick Foley, the special guest referee, gave him "Mr. Socko" after the match.

-During the time of the Alliance, Patrick would continue to play a heel referee, siding with the Alliance wrestlers over the WWF wrestlers.
-For example, during a WCW Championship handicap match between The Rock and Booker T and Shane McMahon at Unforgiven, Patrick would refuse to count when the Rock had Booker or Shane pinned down.
+During the time of the Alliance, Patrick continued to play a heel referee, siding with the Alliance wrestlers over the WWF wrestlers.
+For example, during a WCW Championship handicap match between The Rock and Booker T and Shane McMahon at Unforgiven, Patrick refused to count when The Rock had Booker T or Shane pinned down.
 At Survivor Series, Patrick knocked out Hebner to take over as referee during the "Winner Take All" elimination tag match.
 After he gave a normal "slow count" for The Rock, Stone Cold Steve Austin became enraged, knocked Patrick out, and brought Hebner back in as referee.
 After the Alliance angle ended, Patrick became an official WWF referee.
-At first he was a heel referee, refusing to count to three for face wrestlers as Austin and Rock, and favoring wrestlers like Chris Jericho and Kurt Angle.
-After WrestleMania X8, Patrick started portraying a down-the-middle, neutral referee once again.
+At first he was a heel referee, refusing to count to three for face wrestlers as Austin and The Rock, and favoring heel wrestlers like Chris Jericho and Kurt Angle.
+After WrestleMania X8, Patrick started portraying a neutral referee once again.

-After the brand extension, Patrick was used as the head referee on the SmackDown! brand.
-Patrick officiated the World Heavyweight Championship match at ECW One Night Stand 2006 between champion Rey Mysterio and Sabu.
+After the brand split, Patrick became head referee on the SmackDown! brand.
+He officiated the World Heavyweight Championship match at ECW One Night Stand 2006 between champion Rey Mysterio and Sabu.

 Patrick left the SmackDown! brand on February 9, 2007, and Mickie Henson took over as senior referee.
 Patrick remained with WWE, officiating matches in their new developmental territory, Florida Championship Wrestling (FCW).

 Patrick returned to the SmackDown brand on February 8, 2008, and refereed a tag team match between Jesse and Festus and Deuce 'n Domino.
 However, he quickly disappeared again due to his injuries.

 Patrick was released from the WWE on August 8, 2008, after seven months of inactivity due to a chronic back injury.